Nebraska bill would give governor power to ok pipeline

 The proposed $7 billion Keystone XL pipeline has prompted strong opposition in Nebraska.
 Fearing an oil leak that could contaminate the water supply, opponents want the pipeline route moved.

 Legislative Bill 4 was unveiled during a special session of the state legislature.
-Lawmakers are considering siting rules and potential liability penalties involved with the proposed oil pipeline.
+Lawmakers are considering sitting rules and potential liability penalties involved with the proposed oil pipeline.

 (Reporting by Michael Avok; Editing by Mary Wisniewski and Marguerita Choy)